apache/superset/README.md

     create interactive dashboards.
 * A wide array of beautiful visualizations to showcase your data.
 * Easy, code-free, user flows to drill down and slice and dice the data underlying exposed dashboards.
-The dashboards and charts acts as a starting point for deeper analysis.
+The dashboards and charts act as a starting point for deeper analysis.
 * A state of the art SQL editor/IDE exposing a rich metadata browser, and an easy workflow to create visualizations out of any result set.